Lenten meals 2023 - The Catholic Messenger

 (Prices and menus listed as available.)

-Bettendorf — St. John Vianney Parish clam chowder and grilled cheese meal Feb.
-22 after the 9 a.m., 4:30 p.m. and 6:30 p.m.
-Masses in the activity center.
-Dine-in and to-go options are available.
-Cost is $5 for a 12 oz container, $10 for a 25 oz container and $3 or 2 for $5 for grilled cheese.

-Bettendorf — St. John Vianney Parish baked fish, fish tacos, shrimp tacos, grilled cheese, sides and desserts served March 3 and 31 from 4:30-7 p.m. in the activity center.
+Bettendorf — St. John Vianney and Our Lady of Lourdes parishes baked fish, fish tacos, shrimp tacos, grilled cheese, sides and desserts served from 4:30-7 p.m.
+March 3 in the activity center at St. John Vianney and 4:30-7 p.m.
+March 31 in the gymnasium at Our Lady of Lourdes.
+Dinner with two sides is $10 for baked fish or fish tacos, $12 for shrimp taco, ala carte is $5 for fish taco or $6 for shrimp taco, kids meals $5 (grilled cheese, chips, juice).
+Assorted desserts hosted by the Cure of Ars Guild for $1 each.
+Beverages available.

-Clinton — Knights of Columbus Clinton/Camanche fish fries every Friday from Feb.
-24 through March 31 at Jesus Christ, Prince of Peace parish hall from 4-7 p.m.
+Clinton — Knights of Columbus Clinton/Camanche fish fries every Friday through March 31 at Jesus Christ, Prince of Peace parish hall from 4-7 p.m.
 Dine-in or carryout.
 Menu: fried or baked fish, shrimp, grilled cheese, baked potato or french fries, coleslaw, applesauce and beverage.
-Cost is $11 for adults, $12 for 7 piece shrimp dinner, $5 for ages 4-1.
-Knights of Columbus Ladies Auxiliary will host a bake sale at the dinners.
+Cost is $11 for adults, $12 for 7 piece shrimp dinner, $5 for ages 4-12.
+KofC Ladies Auxiliary will host a bake sale at the dinners.

-Davenport — St. Alphonsus Parish fish fry dinners every Friday from Feb.
-24 through March 31 from 4-7 p.m. in the cafeteria.
+Davenport — St. Alphonsus Parish fish fry dinners every Friday through March 31 from 4-7 p.m. in the cafeteria.
 Meal includes batter fried or baked fish, baked potato or french fries, cole slaw, pickles and beverage.
 Grilled cheese sandwich available in lieu of fish.
 Cost is $14 for adults, $5 for children.
 Desserts available for $2.

 Davenport — St. Alphonsus special needs fish fry March 10 from 4-6 p.m. in the school gym.
 Maximum capacity is 100 and reservations must be made in advance.
 Meal includes batter fried or baked fish, baked potato or french fries, cole slaw, pickles and beverage.
 Grilled cheese sandwich available in lieu of fish.
 Cost is $14 for adults, $5 for children.
 Desserts available for $2.
 To reserve a spot call (563) 322-0987.